Dunklas/Dunklas.github.io/content/posts/math/functions_terminology.md

     return s.length();
 }
 ```
 First, as stated above, a function relates an input value from some set, to an output value from some set.
-The set containing input values is refered as the *domain* ($S$ in above example), while the set containing output values is refered to as the *co-domain* ($\mathbb{Z}$ in above example).
+The set containing input values is refered as the *domain* ($S$ in above example), while the set containing allowed output values is refered to as the *co-domain* ($\mathbb{Z}$ in above example).

 When speaking about the relation between a concrete input value and its output value, we could in a programming context say that `len` returns `13` when given `Black Sabbath` as argument.
 In a mathematical context the same might be expressed as:
  - $13$ *is related to* $\text{Black Sabbath}$ by \$len\$